 Beets originated around the Mediterranean.
 They were cultivated by the ancient Egyptians, Greeks and Romans, primarily for their leaves as a food source.
 The roots — rather thin and fibrous in those days — were sometimes used for medicine and as a dye.
 They were even used as an aphrodisiac in ancient Rome!

 It wasn’t until the early-to-mid 16th century that the beet roots began to be more widely cultivated for consumption.
 The roots by this time were probably more like parsnips.
-By the beginning of the 17th century they were beginning to more closely resemble the larger ball-like roots we’re familiar with.
+By the beginning of the 17th century they were beginning to more closely resemble the larger ball-like roots we’re familiar with today.

 Russia, France, the USA, Germany, Turkey and Poland were the world’s leading producers of beets in 2018.